Art Openings - Connects your Creativity to the World

 France Trépanier is an artist, researcher and curator with both Kanien’keha:ka and French ancestry.

-In 2016, she was the Aboriginal Curator in Residence at Open Space and an Indigenous arts educator at Camosun College.
+the Aboriginal Curator in Residence at Open Space and an Indigenous arts educator at Camosun College.

 Her impressive career includes key positions with arts organizations in Canada and abroad.